-- The specific learning objectives and detail how the lessons are to be taught. - Success criteria which are shared with the children to ensure children understand their next steps to learning, - Activities to engage the children and to lead their development through active participation.
+- The specific learning objectives and detail how the lessons are to be taught. - Activities to engage the children and to lead their development through active participation.

 We plan the activities in Mathematics so that they build upon the prior learning of the children.
 We give children of all abilities the opportunity to develop their skills, knowledge and understanding and we also build planned progression into the scheme of work, so that the children are increasingly challenged as they move through the school.